Pandry/tinyServiceManager/README.md

 # tinyServiceManager
 ## Notice
 ### This scripts requires the www-data user to execute sudo commands without password authentication!
-### This could represnt a HUGE security problems in case some php files could allow REMOTE CODE EXECUTION
+### This could represent a HUGE security problems in case some php files could allow REMOTE CODE EXECUTION
 ### You've been advised

 ## Description